elfive/homebridge-petkit-feeder-mini/README.md

 ## 5) Buy me a coffee

-if you think my work helps you, and wanna thank me, please consider donate a coffee to me: https://paypal.me/iamelfive
+if you think my work helps you, and wanna thank me, please consider buy me a coffee: https://paypal.me/iamelfive